vincentqb/dot.py/README.md

     mkdir default
     ```

-1. Add any files you would like symlinked into your home directory when this profile is installed:
+1. Add any files you would like symlinked into your home directory when this profile is linked:

     ```sh
     echo 'set -o vi' > default/env
     ```

-1. Install the profile.
+1. Link the profile.
+When you link, dotdash **prepends a dot**, in front of the original filename, to the linked file.
+Below, **default/env** will be linked to **~/.env**.

     ```sh
     ~/dotdash/dotdash link default
     ```
-    Note, when you run install, dotdash **prepends a dot**, in front of the original filename, to the linked file.

-    In the above, **default/env** will now be linked to **~/.env**.

 1. Continue adding your dotfiles to the default profile.